Metropolitan Electric Tramways

 Summary

-Metropolitan Electric Tramways Limited was expressly formed to take over and electrify horse-operated tramways in north London, most notably, those of the North Metropolitan Tramways Company.
-Whilst the METL effectively owned and operated horse-drawn tramway services for nearly three years (1902 to 1905), it actually left operational matters in the hands of the NMTCo, so staff essentially continued to wear whatever they had worn previously.
+Metropolitan Electric Tramways Limited was expressly formed to take over and electrify horse-operated tramways in north London, most notably, the North Metropolitan Tramways Company.
+Whilst the METL owned and operated horse-drawn tramway services for nearly three years (1902 to 1905), it actually left operational matters in the hands of the NMTCo, so the tramcar crews working these services essentially continued to wear whatever they had worn previously, i.e., under the independent NMTCo.

-Following the introduction of the MET electric services, tramcar crews were issued with double-breasted jackets with four pairs of buttons (with a fifth pair buttoning between the collars and lapels), and three pockets at waist level; the collars carried individual letters on both sides ('M E T’ — probably embroidered).
+Following the introduction of the MET electric services in 1904, tramcar crews were issued with double-breasted jackets with four pairs of buttons (with a fifth pair buttoning between the collars and lapels), and three pockets at waist level; the collars carried embroidered system initials on both sides ('M E T’).
 Caps were peaked with a tensioned crowns (top), and carried the standard brass BETCo ‘Magnet & Wheel’ cap badge (see below).
 However, unlike most other non-London BETCo tramway systems, an employee number was not worn on the cap, possibly due to the requirement for crews to wear a numbered, enamel Public Carriage Office licence (see link) when working.
-Although this style of double-breasted uniform jacket was relatively quickly superseded on the vast majority of BETCo systems, for some reason, the MET saw fit to retain it right through its independent existence.
+Although this style of double-breasted uniform jacket was relatively quickly superseded on the vast majority of BETCo systems, for some reason, the METL saw fit to retain it right through its independent existence and up until the end of the Great War.

 Following the transfer of the MET into the London & Suburban Traction Company Limited in 1913 — a holding company jointly owned by the Underground Electric Railways Company of London Limited and the BETCo — no change appears to have been made to the uniform policy; however, after the end of the Great War, and possibly as late as 1922, uniforms were standardised across all three constituent tramways of the L&STCo: Metropolitan Electric Tramways, London United Tramways and South Metropolitan Electric Tramways.
 The double-breasted style of jacket with lapels continued to be used (navy blue serge with red piping), but with the embroidered 'M E T' initials on the lapels now being replaced by one-piece brass 'MET' system initial badges.
 These lapel badges exist both with and without a lozenge-shaped surround (see below), the significance of which is unknown.
 The standard BETCo 'Magnet & Wheel' cap badge was also replaced, a large nickel and blue enamel cap badge taking its place; this took the form of the Underground Group's 'bullseye', and bore the word 'TRAMWAYS' across the middle, with 'METROPOLITAN' in the circle above and 'ELECTRIC' below.